 Establishment of the list of LDCs

-During the triennial review that took place in February 2021, the CDP applied the criteria and the thresholds for inclusion into the LDC category and for graduation from the category as follows:
+The next triennial review is scheduled to take place in March 2024.
+The CDP is bound to apply the criteria and the thresholds for inclusion into the LDC category and for graduation from the category as follows:

 At each triennial review, all countries in developing regions are reviewed against the criteria.
 If a non-LDC meets the established inclusion thresholds for all three criteria in a single review, it can become eligible for inclusion.
 Inclusion requires the consent of the country concerned and becomes effective immediately after the General Assembly takes note of the Committee’s recommendation.
 No recommendations were made for inclusion at the CDP’s 2021 triennial review.